UP TO 60% OFF BLACK FRIDAY SALE!

 ● Cast iron radiators

-If heat output is important, but you’d rather know which is the best energy efficient radiator then you’ll want to look at aluminium radiators.
-They offer great heat output and aluminium makes for a very efficient conductor of heat from source to room.
+If heat output is important, but you’d rather know which is the best energy efficient radiator, then you’ll want to look at aluminium radiators.
+They offer great heat output, and aluminium makes for a very efficient conductor of heat from source to room.

 Best Place For Radiators

-However, if the BTU rating is high enough to heat the room it shouldn’t matter too much about the radiators location.
-In some cases the best place for radiators can be hidden away behind furniture; although if you’ve bought a designer radiator then you’ll more than likely want to show it off.
+However, if the BTU rating is high enough to heat the room, it shouldn’t matter too much about the radiator's location.
+In some cases, the best place for radiators can be hidden away behind furniture, although if you’ve bought a designer radiator, then you’ll more than likely want to show it off.

 Best Radiator Sizes

-As we’ve learnt, the size of a radiator is usually a good indicator of how much heat it can deliver.
+As we’ve learned, the size of a radiator is usually a good indicator of how much heat it can deliver.
 So when we’re considering the best radiator sizes for high heat output, a large size will usually be an important factor.

 120mm radiator